tmarktaylor/monotable/README.rst

 - Add formatting directives none, zero, parentheses, lsep, and rsep.
 - Reorder/rework docs examples and other sections.
 - Change what (boolean) prints when malformed format spec.
 - Drop Python 3.3 and 3.4 classifiers.
-Drop Python 3.4 tests from Travis CI.
+Drop Python 3.4 tests from CI.

 2.0.1 - 2018-05-12